 There are no state laws that prohibit taking your dog along with you on your rides.
 We strongly recommend, however, that riders with dogs only take “Beginner” rides.
 Also, please be courteous by picking up after your animal and keeping it on a leash.
 Please note that while there are local veterinary facilities that do board dogs, they generally do not open prior to rides leaving town and generally close before the ride returns.

 What is the weather like during the Jamboree?

 It is important to be prepared for any and all weather types.
 In most years, riders experience some rain and even snow while on the trail.
 Regardless of precipitation, the elevation changes over most of the rides will result in dramatic changes in temperature during each ride.
 Please ride prepared!

 Where do I go to get my credentials at the opening of the Jamboree?

-Those who are in Richfield on Saturday the 15th of September may want to take advantage of the early bird credential pick up from Noon to 5:00 pm that afternoon at the Fairgrounds.
-You may also pick up credentials at the Fairgrounds on the Monday morning of the Jamboree from 7:00 AM to 8:15 AM.
+Those who are in Richfield on Saturday the 19th of September may want to take advantage of the early bird credential pick up from Noon to 5:00 pm that afternoon at the Fairgrounds.
+You may also pick up credentials on the Monday morning of the Jamboree from 7:00 AM to 8:15 AM.

 What do I do if one of my rides is cancelled prior to or during the Jamboree?